 The Health Measures Survey contains direct physical measurements of aerobic fitness, height, weight and other clinical items from a large sample of the Canadian populations along with information from interviews on lifestyle and environmental factors.

-General Social Survey, particularly the Time Use modules.
-Tables/reports, access microdata on ODESI or full data in Research Data Centre.
+- General Social Survey, particularly the Time Use modules.
+Access microdata on ODESI or full confidential micodata data in the Research Data Centre.

 The General Social Survey, as the name suggests, is a survey covering a variety of aspects of Canadian's lives; every year has a different themed module.
 In this module respondents keeping a time use diary over the course of a day, allowing a detailed analysis of daily activities.
 The survey also includes questions on cultural and sports activities.